Art, one of the most complex forms of human communications, possesses the capacity to stir the mind, imagination and spirit.

 Students have the opportunity to showcase their work through art shows hosted by the school, as well as community art shows and competitions.
 Student artwork also is displayed prominently throughout the school on both campuses.

-Grade 5 students are introduced to a course in Exploratory Art and may continue onto Art 5.
-They study elements of visual arts and develop an understanding of drawing and painting.
+Grade 5 students are introduced to a course in Exploratory Art, where they study elements of visual arts and develop an understanding of drawing and painting.

 Students in Grades 6 – 8 may take Independent Projects in Art, which introduces students to the sculpture process.
 Students in Grades 7 and 8 may enroll in Visual Art, a course that emphasizes strong drawing and painting techniques and art history.